 William Ballard, Samuel Thompson, Abigail Morgan

-Front row, left to right: Megan Hampton, Alicia Keiffer, Sophia Lisco, Angela Weigl, Lilian Shanor, Mitchell Carey*
+Front row, left to right: Morgan Hampton, Alicia Keiffer, Sophia Lisco, Angela Weigl, Lillian Shanor, Mitchell Carey*

 Heritage High School